 I can’t stress enough the importance of community and your relationships and the connection that you have with other people.
 Not only is being social good for your everyday stimulation and interaction level but it’s so good for your health.

 There are several science-backed reasons why social interaction is good for your health.
 In a nutshell, research tells us:

 - It improves your brain health because it reduces your risk of dementia and it delays your cognitive decline.

-- It improves your physical health because being social lowers your blood pressure and it improves your cardiovascular health, and it also reduces your risk of some cancers, and arthritis and osteoporosis.
+- It improves your physical health because being social lowers your blood pressure and improves your cardiovascular health, and it also reduces your risk of some cancers, and arthritis, and osteoporosis.

 - And it’s good for your mental health and can keep you away from ailments like depression and of course loneliness, which can put you at risk for a shortened lifespan or a premature death.